unsw-edu-au/QBot/Documentation/deployment-guide.md

 #### Bot Channels App Registration
 Create a new Azure *App Registration* for the purpose of Bot Channels Registration.

+This App Registration does not have to be on the same tenant as your Teams instance.
 You will need to be an Application Administrator on your tenant

 |Setting|Value|